sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/debug-cart.md

 ### System Reset Behavior

-The app is resistant to Atari system resets.
-Pressing the reset button on the Atari does not stop the firmware.
+The debug cart continues running across system resets, so output is still available after pressing the reset button on the Atari.

 ### Power Cycling